-Visit our detailed food library to see your favorite food’s nutritional value, and start getting ideas about dishes and recipes.
+Visit our detailed food facts library to see your favorite food’s nutritional value, cancer fighting potential and start getting ideas about dishes and recipes.

-Convincing evidence from the Third Expert Report shows that a strong link exists between excess body fat and cancer risk.
+The Third Expert Report shows a strong link between excess body fat and cancer risk

-Too much body fat can increase cancer risk.
+There is convincing evidence that too much excess weight from body fat can increase cancer risk.
 Research suggests that fat at the waist or visceral fat is also a problem.